abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

     $ unzip owncloud-9.0.0.zip

-Go to `https://my-owncloud-site.com` with your web browser (of course after Caddy is running with your Caddyfile).
+Go to `https://my-owncloud-site.com` with your web browser.
 If everything works fine, you will see the ownCloud configuration screen.

 However, you need to create a `data` folder for ownCloud and give ownCloud (i.e. `www-data` user) write/read access to it.